ABOUT YOUNG PROFESSIONALS IN THE ARTS

 In 2015 Jacque Donaldson and Mara Vlatković co-founded the New York chapter of Young Professionals in the Arts out of a belief for the need to support each other as arts professionals, share their passions as well as their experiences in the industry and create a community of like-minded individuals in the art world.

-Jacque Donaldson (left) is a photographer, writer, curator, and arts program coordinator currently living in Brooklyn, New York.
+Jacque Donaldson (left) is a photographer, writer, curator, and arts program manager currently living in Brooklyn, New York.
 She earned a Master’s Degree in Contemporary Art from Sotheby’s Institute of Art as well as a BFA in Photography and BA in Art History from Arizona State University.
 She has curated shows at the artist-run space in Bushwick, Gallery Petite and has co-curated exhibitions during her previous role in the Award & Grants Department at New York Foundation for the Arts.
-She currently is the Public Programs Coordinator at the International Center of Photography.
+She currently is the Manager of Public Programs at the International Center of Photography.

 What gets her out of bed in the morning: Her very fat cat, George who usually is pestering her for breakfast.